SEAN: Last month of the year. Gotta squeeze in all the manga and novels you can.

 SEAN: On the Shojo Beat end, we have Ao Haru Ride 8, Queen’s Quality 8, Takane & Hana 12, and Yona of the Dawn 21.
 Winners, all.

 ASH: A good week for good shoujo!

-MELINDA: Even I’m reading most of these!
+MJ: Even I’m reading most of these!

 SEAN: Yen has a few titles that drifted into the first week of December.
 Debuting is You Call That Service?, a light novel series from Yen On from the creator of I’ve Been Killing Slimes for 300 Years.
 It stars a man who winds up in the mountains and meeting a vampire girl.
 Expect humor.

 Also from Yen On is Re: ZERO 11, So I’m a Spider, So What?
 7, and Wolf & Parchment 4.